 Incoming students should not indicate their intended minor on their Shenandoah application.
 Applications are for intended majors only.

-Costume design students are often employed by us for our professional summer theatre company, Shenandoah Summer Music Theatre, which produces four large musicals every season.
+Costume design students are often employed by us for our professional summer theatre company, Shenandoah Summer Music Theatre, which produces three large musicals every season.

 The Career Services office helps place Shenandoah students in internships related to their major and career goals.
 Internships differentiate you as an applicant in your future job searches, gives you hands on experience in your field, allows you to sample different career paths for your major, and helps your find a specific position that fits your passion before graduation.